LukasIngemarsson/lukasingemarsson.github.io/README.md

 # lukasingemarsson.github.io

-A minimalistic personal website.
-Built with React and Mantine.
+A minimalistic personal website, built with React and Mantine.